Academic Intern Track

 What happens next?

-The application window for Academic Intern Track opens in December.
-In December, you will be invited to submit your application for an Academic Intern Track post.
+The application window for Academic Intern Track opens on 24th January 2025 and you will be invited to submit your application for an Academic Intern Track post.

 What will I need to submit?